top of page

 Site map

-After understanding the screens I would design from the user flows, I created a site map to organize my screens and lay out the hierarchical structure of my app.
+After analyzing the screens outlined in the user flows, I created a site map to organize them and establish the hierarchical structure of the app.

 Style guide